-MyChart is a powerful, online tool that lets you see all of your health information all in one place.
-Use it to manage care for yourself and your family members.
+MyChart is a powerful, online tool that lets you see all of your health information in one place.
+You can use it for yourself and your family.
 It’s free, easy to use and secure.
-And it’s available 24 hours a day.
+And you can use it anytime.

 With MyChart, you can:

-- Read your doctor’s notes and recommendations from recent visits.
+- Read your doctor’s notes from recent visits

-- Receive reminders about routine care, including physicals and shots.
+- Get reminders about needed care, like physicals and shots

-- Exchange messages with your health care team.
+- Send messages to your health care team

-You can access MyChart on your desktop or laptop computer.
-To use it on your iPhone or Android smartphone, download the MyChart mobile app from Apple Store or Google Play.
+To get started, all you need is a desktop or laptop computer.
+MyChart also works with iPhones and Android smartphones.
+Just download the MyChart mobile app from Apple Store or Google Play.

-MyChart puts a wide range of features at your fingertips by letting you:
+Find a wide range of features at your fingertips.
+You can:

-- See your health history, medications, recommended preventive services, scanned documents, including diagnostic images, and much more.
+- See your health history, medicines, suggested screenings and tests, scanned documents, X-rays and other images, plus more.